sbecker11/flock-of-postcards/README.md

 - Bizcards are now animating to the top, but not staying there
 - Bizdards return to original position after losing focus
 - fixed selectNextBizcard
-- added links to three.mjs examples
+- added links to three.js examples
 - added links to Virtual Munsell Color Wheel
 - added select all skills button
 - added selectNext, selectAll, and clearAll buttons